 Akismet: Blocks spam (you’ll NEED this).

-Recipe Card: There are many recipe plugins you can use, whichever you go with, just make sure they are optimized for Google.
-I use Recipe Card and have been happy with the customization and results.
+Simple Recipe Pro: There are many recipe plugins you can use, whichever you go with, just make sure they are optimized for Google.
+SRP is the plugin I developed and it is fabulous!
+My favorite feature is the global affiliate linker!

 TIP: It was hard for me to initially find this (not so code-savvy), but I use it all the time!
 You use this code when you want to link to a product in RecipeCard